slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - extintion of rewards
 - positively reinforcing preferred activities.
 - prompting and shaping are two actions we can use together to change behavior in an iterative manner.
 A prompt is a cue or stimulus that encourages the desired behavior.
 When shaping begins, any approximation of the target response is reinforced.

-> *'The last time I saw my uncle, I asked how he could be generous, and yet not be taken advantage of or stuck with horrible people.
-He said that what he'd learned to do was to condition whatever help he was offering on the person taking some tiny step first.
-Often, it was as simple as "make up a budget for you and your wife to go on a three day getaway, send it to me, and I'll write you a check."
-He said that almost everyone who was just in it for the handouts couldn't be bothered.
-My uncle also mixed a lot of his giving with encouraging young people's talents.
-He'd hire students who were excited in X, to do X for him in some way.
-He hired students to take photos, make music, decorate houses, build apps, archive things, paint, and who knows what else.
-He even hired a student to make memes.
-This way the students not only got money, but grew in their skills and were excited that someone wanted their work.
-There were, of course, some rude and uncaring people in his life.
-But those people didn't want to spend time with him so there was never really a conflict there.'*

 <!--
 - power of incentives: Ignoring incentives almost never works out well.
 Psychologists argue that the best way for us to learn complex behaviors is via continuous reinforcement, in which the desired behavior is reinforced every time it’s performed. continuous reinforcement |> intermitent reinforcement